julietkukuia/Recommendation-System-Project/README.md

 ---

-📈 Methodology – CRISP-DM Framework
+📈 **Methodology – CRISP-DM Framework**
-1. Business Understanding
+Business Understanding
 - Define the business problem: improve user engagement and conversion rates through personalised recommendations.
 - Formulate analytical questions, e.g.:
-  Which items should be recommended to each user given their history?
+  - Which items should be recommended to each user given their history?
-  How do user preferences change over time?
+  - How do user preferences change over time?
-  Which categories drive the most transactions?
+  - Which categories drive the most transactions?

-2. Data Understanding
-- Explore each dataset: volume, structure, missing values, anomalies.
-- Profile events by type, time, user, and item.
-- Understand category hierarchy depth and distribution.

-3. Data Preparation
-- Chunk loading for large files to prevent memory errors.
-- Filter and merge relevant properties (e.g., categoryid) into events.
-- Implement time-aware joins so that events get the correct category at the event time.
-- Encode features for collaborative and content-based models.

-4. Modelling
-- Baselines: Popularity-based recommendation.
-- Collaborative filtering: ALS (Alternating Least Squares), BPR (Bayesian Personalised Ranking).
-- Content-based: Cosine similarity on item features.
-- Hybrid: Weighted blend of collaborative & content models.

-5. Evaluation
-- Ranking metrics: Precision@K, Recall@K, MAP, NDCG.
-- Business metrics: Item coverage, diversity, novelty.
-- Segment analysis: New vs returning users, top vs tail items.

-6. Deployment & Visualisation
-- Interactive dashboard to explore trends & model results.
-- Scalable batch inference pipeline for generating recommendation

 ---